MTDzi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.00% | Roundabout mandatory |
 | 0.00% | Turn left ahead |

+For the third image,

+![alt text][image8]

-For the third image, the model again was very confident ("Priority road" was indeed the right label):
+the model again was very confident ("Priority road" was indeed the right label):

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|